 LPNE1303 Clinical Experience III Includes specialty areas of nursing as OB/PEDS, ER, management, Mental Health in the acute care setting.
 Mental Health treatment, counseling and rehab situations are also studied.
 The student will rotate to non-traditional day shifts as scheduled.
-Pre-requisites: LPNE1206 and LPNE1203.
-Co-requisite LPNE1311.3 credits
+Prerequisites: LPNE1206 and LPNE1203.
+Corequisite LPNE1311.3 credits.

 LPNE1306 Nursing Process III The final and third semester is designed to provide specialty area courses to the nursing student.
 Specialty areas such a pediatrics and obstetrics are studied acquiring knowledge of normal growth and development along with disorders.
 Prerequisites: LPNE1204 and LPNE1211.
-Co-requisite LPNE1302.
+Corequisite LPNE1302.
 6 credits.

 LPNE1311 Nursing Process III The final and third semester is designed to provide specialty area courses to the nursing student.
-Specialty areas such as pediatrics, obstretics, mental healthy disorders, Preceptorship, management with delegation as studied, pulling together of all aspects of Nursing into the final semester with critical thinking skills.
+Specialty areas such as pediatrics, obstetrics, mental health disorders, preceptorship, management with delegation as studied, pulling together of all aspects of Nursing into the final semester with critical thinking skills.
 NCLEX preparation with testing for competency is also completed.
-Pre-requisites: LPNE1206 and LPNE1203.
+Prerequisites: LPNE1206 and LPNE1203.
 Corequisite: LPNE1303.
-11 credits.
+11 credit.

 MATH1054 Precalculus This course is designed to prepare a student for Calculus.
 The student who successfully completes this course will need to have a strong algebra background and should have at least introductory concepts of Trigonometry.
 Topics to be covered include rational functions, matrices, sequences, trigonometric functions, exponential and logarithmic functions, and conic sections.
 Prerequisites: Successful completion of MATH1203 College Algebra OR High School Algebra II and a minimum of 22 on the math portion of the ACT or at least 600 on the SAT.
+3 credits.